 The guidance on this site is based on our own analysis and is meant to help you identify options and narrow down your choices.
 We do not advise or tell you which product to buy; undertake your own due diligence before entering into any agreement.
 Read our full disclosure here.

-HMRC Won't Accept Credit Card Payments from 13 January: Here's Why and How Else to Pay
+HMRC Won't Accept Credit Card Payments: Here's Why and How Else to Pay

-From 13 January 2018, Brits will no longer be able to pay their tax bill with a credit card.
+Brits are not able to pay their tax bill with a personal credit card.
 We'll explain why the HMRC has taken away the credit card payment option and present other ways to pay your taxes.

 Why Won't HMRC Accept Credit Card Payments Anymore?

-The HMRC will no longer accept credit card payments because a new law makes it too costly—basically, the HMRC can no longer recoup credit card processing costs from consumers who chose to use a credit card.
+The HMRC no longer accepts personal credit card payments.
+A new law makes it too costly—basically, the HMRC can no longer recoup credit card processing costs from consumers who chose to use a credit card.

-Under the revised EU Payment Services Directive II, merchants (e.g., HMRC) won't be able to impose a surcharge on credit card payments from 13 January 2018.
+Under the revised EU Payment Services Directive II, merchants (e.g., HMRC) cannot impose a surcharge on personal credit card payments.
 This new law is meant to protect consumers, as credit card payment fees were often not obvious upfront and could add significantly to the cost of a purchase.
 Not all merchants imposed a credit card surcharge, but of those who did, typical fees of 2% - 3% were not uncommon.

 According to our research the HMRC had been charging credit card payment fees in the region of 0.4% - 0.6% for personal credit card payments and 1.5% - 2.4% for business credit card payments.
-Under the new regulation, HMRC can no longer charge these fees.
+Under the new regulation, HMRC can no longer charge these fees to personal credit cards.

 Why Did HMRC Impose a Fee on Consumers to use a Credit Card?